yosrahelal/paladin/kata/internal/engine/sequencer/README.md

 When 2 transactions are assembled concurrently to spend that state

-Then one transaction is allocated to a sequence of 1 and that sequence is assigned to the dispatcher on the same node that assembled that transaction and the other transaction is moved to the unassmebled state.
+Then one transaction is allocated to a sequence of 1 and that sequence is assigned to the dispatcher on the same node that assembled that transaction and the other transaction is moved to the unassembled state.

 ---